 \subsection{Post-Hoc LLM Watermarks for Data Protection}

-Recent works apply LLM watermarks to training or evaluation data via paraphrasing, similarly as what we study in this work.
+Recent works apply LLM watermarks to training or evaluation data via paraphrasing, similar to what we study in this work.
 They exploit watermark radioactivity~\citep{sander2024watermarking}, \ie the detectable traces left when watermarked text is used for training.
-Applications include detection of texts used in retrieval augmented generation (RAG)~\citep{jovanovic2025ward}, benchmark contamination detection~\citep{sander2025detecting}, and training data copyright~\citep{zhang2025leave}.
+Applications include detection of texts used in retrieval-augmented generation (RAG)~\citep{jovanovic2025ward}, benchmark contamination detection~\citep{sander2025detecting}, and training data copyright~\citep{zhang2025leave}.
 Only Waterfall~\citep{lau2024waterfall} evaluates post-hoc watermarking through LLM paraphrasing, focusing on code (MBPP) and natural text (C4 and arXiv) for provenance detection.

-These works demonstrate the utility of such method for data protection but do not evaluate it as a general watermarking one and do not characterize failure modes across text types and settings.
+These works demonstrate the utility of such methods for data protection, but do not evaluate it as a general watermarking method, nor do they characterize failure modes across text types and settings.